New iPhone could boost U.S. GDP by up to 0.5 percent, JP Morgan says

 Such an impact would be significant.

-"Calculated using the so-called retail control method, sales of iPhone 5 could boost annualized GDP growth by $3.2 billion (£2.001 billion), or $12.8 billion at an annual rate," Feroli wrote.
+"Calculated using the so-called retail control method, sales of iPhone 5 could boost annualized GDP growth by $3.2 billion, or $12.8 billion at an annual rate," Feroli wrote.
 That 0.33 percentage-point boost, he added, "would limit the downside risk to our Q4 GDP growth protection, which remains 2.0 percent."

 Feroli laid out his math.
 J.P.
 Morgan's analysts expect Apple to sell around 8 million iPhone 5s in the fourth quarter.
 They expect the sales price to be about $600.